What is impetigo?

 When can my child return to school or daycare?

 Your child can usually return to school or daycare after 24 hours of antibiotic treatment.
-This will reduce the chance of spreading the infection to other children.
+This will reduce the chance of spreading impetigo to other children.